 - 1. Understand what is involved.
 A home inspection is a visual inspection and there are limitations as to what an inspector is physically able to see.
 Read your contract carefully, as home inspectors have to state what will be included in your home inspection and whether invasive or non-invasive inspection tactics will be used. - 2.
 Check licensing status.
-Home inspectors are licensed and regulated by Consumer Protection BC.
-Visit Consumer Protection BC's website to check a licence. - 3.
+Visit our website to check a home inspector's icence. - 3.
 Get a copy of your post-inspection report.
 By law, home inspectors have to give you a copy of your inspection report on or before the date specified in your contract and the report has to be in writing and include specific information (including items the inspector feels you should get expert advice about and what hasn't been covered in the home inspection).